p0dyakov/flutter_interview/README_EN.md

 ### Stream
 A `stream` is a sequence of asynchronous events.
 Stream tells you that there is an event and when it will be ready
 - `Single subscription` is a type of stream where there can be only one subscriber.
 - `Broadcast` is a type of stream where there can be many subscribers.
 At the same time, Broadcast streams give their data regardless of whether someone is subscribed to them or not.
-Stream subscribers receive events only from the moment of subscription, and not from the moment of the start of the stream's life
+Stream subscribers receive events only from the moment of subscription, and not from the moment of the start of the stream`s life

 ---
 <!-- TOC --><a name="generators-sync-async"></a>